zsteinkamp/osc-telemetry/README.md

 satisfaction to know that my work is being used by many people around the world.

-As of April, 2025, there are about 800 people in 30 countries using my tools.
+As of April, 2025, there are about 800 people in 30 countries using my tools each month.

 I think that is pretty cool :)